0install/0install/README.md

     $ sudo apt-get install gettext ocaml-nox ocaml-findlib libyojson-ocaml-dev \
        libxmlm-ocaml-dev camlp4-extra make liblwt-ocaml-dev libounit-ocaml-dev \
        python-gobject libextlib-ocaml-dev libcurl-ocaml-dev libssl-ocaml-dev \
-       libobus-ocaml-dev
+       libobus-ocaml-dev liblablgtk2-ocaml-dev

 You can also get the dependencies using [OPAM](http://opam.ocamlpro.com/):

     $ opam sw 4.00.1
     $ eval `opam config env`
-    $ opam install yojson xmlm ounit lwt extlib ssl ocurl obus
+    $ opam install yojson xmlm ounit lwt extlib ssl ocurl obus lablgtk

-(obus is optional; it is used on Linux to add support for D-BUS notifications, installing native packages using PackageKit, and using NetworkManager to check the network status before doing background updates)
+(obus and lablgtk are optional. obus is used on Linux to add support for D-BUS notifications, installing native packages using PackageKit, and using NetworkManager to check the network status before doing background updates. lablgtk provides a GTK GUI.)

 In the top-level directory, run: